greggman/other-window-ipc/README.md

     On the other hand you could pass in some kind of prefix that would allow multiple `IPCManager`s to function.
-    Not really sure what the point would be
+    Not really sure what the point would be.
+Could also pass in an implemention of `ipcMain` or `ipcRenderer`.

+    If someone really needs this we file an issue and explain.
+    It would be a breaking change.

 *   Abstract to the point where you can run channels on top of channels.